nikkieke/rive_flutter/README.md

 A compliation of components animated in rive and integrated into Flutter.
 Showcasing the beauty of animation interactivity in mobile applications.

+🚀 Interact with it directly, live on https://nikkieke.github.io/rive_flutter_deploy/

 ## Rive Animations Credits
 - Tree Animation by @JcToon
 - Icon Animation by @DrawsGood